 The viewing and presenting strands in the English Curriculum, refer to 'reading visual and dramatic texts, including static and moving images.
 Many of these static images communicate by combining visual elements with words.'
-Thus sophisticated picture books provide a viable alternative in the study and use of static images.
+Sophisticated picture books provide a viable alternative in the study and use of static images.
 Refer to English Online for more details.

 The themes of sophisticated picture books cover a wide range of curriculum contexts.
-Themes might include such things as
+Themes might include such things as:

 - visual arts: static images